QuickPay/ios-sdk/README.md

 2. Generate a payment URL and display the payment window
 3. Check the payment status

-To create a payment you first to specify some parameters which are wrapped in the `QPCreatePaymentParameters` class.
+To create a payment you first need to specify some parameters which are wrapped in the `QPCreatePaymentParameters` class.
 Afterward, you pass the parameters to the constructor of a `QPCreatePaymentRequest`.
 Last you need to send the request to QuickPay, this is done with the `sendRequest` function on the request itself which requires a success and failure handler.

 ```swift
 let params = QPCreatePaymentParameters(currency: "DKK", order_id: "SomeOrderId")